hypo69/hypo/docs/gemini/out/en/how_to/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_story.rst

 Description
 -------------------------
 This code defines functions for initiating and continuing stories using the `TinyStory` class within the `tinytroupe` library.
 It initializes a `TinyStory` object with a `TinyWorld` and then calls methods to either start a new story (`start_story()`) or continue an existing one (`continue_story()`).
-The code also demonstrates how to set requirements for the generated story, and ensures the generated story is semantically coherent with the prior story.
+The code also demonStartes how to set requirements for the generated story, and ensures the generated story is semantically coherent with the prior story.

 Execution steps